-Ukraine accuses Russia of destroying major dam near Kherson, warns of widespread flooding
+Ukraine accuses Russia of destroying major dam near Kherson, warns of ecological disaster

 Oleksandr Prokudin, the head of the Kherson Regional Military Administration, said in a video posted to Telegram shortly before 7 a.m. that “the Russian army has committed yet another act of terror,” and warned that water will reach “critical levels” within five hours.

+The Kakhovska dam was completely destroyed, Ukraine’s state hydro power generating company wrote in a statement: “The station cannot be restored.”
+Ukrhydroenergo also claimed that Russia blew up the station from inside the engine room.

+Leontyev, the Russian-appointed mayor, said Tuesday that numerous strikes on the Kakhovka hydroelectric plant destroyed its valves, and “water from the Kakhovka reservoir began to uncontrollably flow downstream.”
+Leontyev added that damage to the station was beyond repair, and it would have to be rebuilt.

-Energoatom wrote that the Kakhovka reservoir, where water levels are “rapidly decreasing,” is necessary “for the plant to feed the turbine condensers and ZNPP safety systems,” the statement said.
+Energoatom, the nuclear operator, wrote that the Kakhovka reservoir, where water levels are “rapidly decreasing,” was necessary “for the plant to feed the turbine condensers and ZNPP safety systems,” the statement said.

 “Currently the station cooling pond is full: as of 8 am, the water level is at 16.6 meters, and this is enough for the needs of the station,” it said.